douira/parenthis-lang/README.md

 # sul-lang
-SUL is an esoteric programming language, this is the interpreter for it
+SUL is an esoteric programming language, this is the interpreter for it.